niyatisingal/rag-nsingal/docs/summarization.md

 - **collection_name** (required): Name of the collection containing the document.
 - **file_name** (required): Name of the file for which to retrieve the summary.
 - **blocking** (optional, default: false):
     - If `true`, the request will wait (up to `timeout` seconds) for the summary to be generated if it is not yet available.
+During this time, the endpoint polls Redis for status updates.
-    - If `false`, the request will return immediately.
-If the summary is not ready, a 404 response is returned.
+    - If `false`, the request will return immediately with the current status.
+If the summary is not ready, you'll receive the current generation status (PENDING, IN_PROGRESS, or NOT_FOUND).
 - **timeout** (optional, default: 300): Maximum time to wait (in seconds) if `blocking` is true.

+### Status Values

+The endpoint returns one of the following status values:

+- **SUCCESS**: Summary generation completed successfully.
+The `summary` field contains the generated text.
+- **PENDING**: Summary generation is queued but not yet started.
+- **IN_PROGRESS**: Summary is currently being generated.
+The response includes `progress` information showing current chunk processing (e.g., "Processing chunk 3/5").
+- **FAILED**: Summary generation failed.
+The `error` field contains the failure reason.
+- **NOT_FOUND**: No summary was requested for this document (it was not uploaded with `generate_summary=true`).

 ### Example Request